x9t9/local-tortois-svn2git/README.md

 Now, if the command was ok, you still need to start the server , so either reboot machine, or go to the services [`My compuer-> Manage -> Services and Applications -> Services`] and again, search for service name ( 'Subversion Server' ) and start the service .

+Another option is to downlaod `visualSVN server ` https://www.visualsvn.com/visualsvn/download/ and temporary install it .
+This option might be easier for it's visual GUI and easy config options.
 - GIT
 Install any git of choice ,but make sure you have access to the command line tools with global path [ `CMDER`] I had `sourcetree` installed on my machine, and also CMDR ( full version) that comes with GIT global.